 You can see in the image above that each goal has an associated KPI and each KPI has a Target and Value.
-When goals are not measurable, the people responsible have no way of knowing it more effort or resources are required.
+When goals are not measurable, the people responsible have no way of knowing if more effort or resources are required to achieve the goal.

 Make Sure Someone Is Ultimately Responsible Each Company Goal